mjansen4857/pathplanner/Writerside/topics/gui-Editing-Paths-and-Autos.md

 commands, wait commands, and nested command groups.
 Please note that when the robot reaches the end of a path, all commands triggered via event markers are commanded to end.
 If you'd like a command to activate when the robot reaches the end of a path, you may want to either experiment with Autos, or place that command at the start of the next path.

-Event markers can be edited via the event markers tree.
+Event markers also have the option to be used as triggers, which allow for binding commands to the start/end of an event zone, combine multiple triggers together, using other conditions, etc.

 #### Event Markers Tree

 <img src="event_markers_tree.png" alt="event markers tree" border-effect="rounded"/>

+Zoned Event Checkbox
+: Indicates whether this event marker should be zoned.
+Zoned events will have a start and end position that controls when their associated command gets scheduled/canceled, and when their associated trigger goes true/false.
+If an event is not zoned, its command will not be canceled unless it is still running at the end of a path, while its trigger will go true for one loop.

+Start Position Slider
+: Controls the event marker's starting waypoint relative position along the path.

-Position Slider
+End Position Slider
-: Controls the event marker's waypoint relative position along the path.
+: Controls the event marker's ending waypoint relative position along the path.
+Only available for zoned events.

 Command Tree
 : Defines the command that will be run when reaching the event marker.